News and Inspiration

 In today’s interview we discuss the design of co-living spaces with interior designer Nuria Prieto – and how to turn them into places where communities can come together and thrive.
 Nuria, what is important when designing a shared co-living home, where housemates have their own room but share a lounge, kitchen, and other common spaces?…

-Read MoreLiving alone in a larger property makes no sense.
+Read MoreLiving alone in a larger property isn’t good for you.

 Much is written about the ‘ageing’ population and the effects of living alone on well-being and health.
 In fact, it was one of our motivations when starting Cohabitas, to try to give people an alternative future through re-organised housing – shared housing.
 The positive health and social benefits from living with others in ‘later life’…